Shengyu-Huang/Shengyu-Huang.github.io/content/workinprogress/Beyond the Ellipse: The Virtue of Nonlinearity in Asset Pricing/index.md

 ---
-title: Beyond the Ellipse: The Virtue of Nonlinearity in Asset Pricing
+title: Beyond the Ellipse - The Virtue of Nonlinearity in Asset Pricing
 authors:
   - Shengyu Huang
 author_notes: